Was the Second Ratified to Preserve Slavery?

 The Truth About Slave Patrols and the Second Amendment

 The militia’s of the Second were called “slave patrols” in the South.
-This is because they included slaves in their ranks, and because their main job (aside from being a sort of community police force) was to put down rebellions and uprisings and capture escaped slaves.
+This isn’t because they included slaves in their ranks, but because their main job (aside from being a sort of community police force) was to put down rebellions and uprisings and capture escaped slaves.

 Many rebellions and uprisings were slave rebellions, and sometimes keeping law and order meant the patrols went after escaped slaves, but this only explains part of the militia’s purpose and militias in the south.